-6. Does your medical school curriculum address the mental health and neuropsychological effects of environmental degradation and climate change?
+6. Does your medical school curriculum address the cardiovascular health effects of climate change, including increased heat?

 - 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.